 Her tabletop is obscured by a mountain of papers.
-Sometimes, as she sits reading them, she will pull a few stones from her purse and pour them from hand to hand, back and forth, for some minutes.
+Sometimes, as she sits reading them, she will pull a few stones from her purse and pour them from hand to hand, back and forth, for many minutes.
 She is probably unaware of the chilling effect this ritual has on others.
-But she is acutely perceptive; perhaps she just doesn’t care.
+But she is acutely perceptive; perhaps she doesn’t care.

 Her pages are filled with handwritten scrawls.
 The sentences, which travel across the unruled sheets in nearly straight lines, are swathed in thick highlighting of green, yellow and orange.
 From six feet away it looks as if Sonia is holding small canvases of abstract art.
 Rothkos, perhaps.